- Summer School - 2/15/2014

 - Pauahi Keiki Scholars

-`Imi Na`auao (search for knowledge) is a merit-based scholarship available to post-baccalaureate students.
-The amount of this scholarship award varies depending on the availability of Kamehameha Schools (KS) funds.
-Awarding is limited to two academic years, and students must reapply for the scholarship for the second year.
+ʻImi Naʻauao (search for knowledge) is a merit-based scholarship program available to post-baccalaureate students.
+The amount of the scholarship award varies each year depending on the availability of Kamehameha Schools (KS) funds.
+Awarding is limited to two academic years.
+Students must re-apply for the scholarship for the second year and meet all of the program eligibility requirements.
 Timely completion of the application process does not guarantee eligibility or a scholarship award.

 As specified by the university

-If you are a renewal applicant, one who received an award disbursement from the `Imi Na`auao scholarship in the 2012-2013 Academic Year, make sure that you have complied with all of the requirements listed in the 2012-2013 'Imi Na'auao Terms and Conditions.
+If you are a Renewal applicant, one who received disbursement from the ʻImi Naʻauao scholarship in the 2013-2014 Academic Year, make sure that you have complied with all of the requirements listed in the 2013-2014 ʻImi Naʻauao Terms and Conditions.

 - Thesis and Dissertation writings are not covered by KS scholarship programs but may be evaluated on an individual case basis.

-`Imi Na`auao scholarships are available for educational institutions accredited by the following regional accrediting organizations:
+ʻImi Naʻauao scholarships are available for students attending educational institutions accredited by the following regional accrediting organizations:

 - Middle States Association of Colleges & Schools – Commission on Higher Education